camille-readbean/tp/docs/UserGuide.md

 A client can have any number of tags (including 0)
 </div>

+**Important**:
-**Important**: You cannot leave tags empty, i.e. `add --tags=` with nothing for the tags.
+* You cannot leave tags empty, i.e. `add --tags=` with nothing for the tags.
-Additionally, note is a compulsory field.
+* Note is a compulsory field.
 If you have nothing to write for note, write `--note=NA`.
+* If you have more than one client with the same name, please differentiate them by giving them different names.
+  * For example, you could include the clients' last names.
+* Please do not input any hyphens or spaces in the phone number field.
+Just input the phone number as a continuous string of numbers.

 Examples:
 * `add --name=John Doe --phone=98765432 --email=johnd@example.com --addr=John street, block 123, #01-01 --note=Daughter is caretaker`